btford/karma-runner.github.com/src/content/0.10/config/01-configuration-file.md

 **Description:** The root path location that will be used to resolve all relative paths defined in `files` and `exclude`.
 If the `basePath` configuration is a relative path then it will be resolved to the `__dirname` of the configuration file.

+## browserDisconnectTimeout
+**Type:** Number

+**Default:** `2000`

+**Description:** How long does Karma wait for a browser to reconnect (in ms).

+With a flaky connection it is pretty common that browser disconnects but the actual execution is running without any problems.
+Karma does not treat a disconnection as immediate failure and rather wait `browserDisconnectTimeout` ms. If the browser reconnect during that time, everything is fine.

+## browserDisconnectTolerance
+**Type:** Number

+**Default:** `0`

+**Description:** The number of disconnections tolerated.

+The `disconnectTolerance` value represents the maximum number of tries a browser will attempt in case of disconnection.
+Usually any disconnection is considered as a failure, but this option allows to define a tolerance level when there is a flaky network link between the karma server and the browsers.

+## browserNoActivityTimeout
+**Type:** Number

+**Default:** `10000`

+**Description:** How long does Karma wait for a message from a browser before disconnecting it (in ms).

+If, during the execution, Karma does not receive any message from a browser within `browserNoActivityTimeout` ms, it will disconnect the browser.

 ## browsers